r-spatial/RQGIS/README.md

 <!-- C:\OSGeo4W64\bin\python-qgis -> opens Python!!
 /usr/share/qgis/python/plugins/processing-->
 RQGIS establishes an interface between R and QGIS, i.e. it allows the user to access QGIS functionalities from within R. It achieves this by using the QGIS API via the command line.
-This provides the user with an extensive suite of GIS functions, since QGIS allows you to call native as well as third-party algorithms via its processing framwork (see also <https://docs.qgis.org/2.14/en/docs/user_manual/processing/index.html>).
+This provides the user with an extensive suite of GIS functions, since QGIS allows you to call native as well as third-party algorithms via its processing framework (see also <https://docs.qgis.org/2.14/en/docs/user_manual/processing/index.html>).
 Third-party providers include among others GDAL, GRASS GIS, SAGA GIS, the Orfeo Toolbox, TauDEM and tools for LiDAR data.
 RQGIS brings you this incredibly powerful geoprocessing environment to the R console.

 <img src="inst/figures/r_qgis_puzzle.png", width="40%" height="40%" style="display: block; margin: auto;" />